 I class myself as an observer of people really, and I’m fascinated by human interaction; the way that we, as a species, deal with each other, our emotions, our humour, our sadness even.
 When I’m photographing weddings it’s that that is going through my mind.
 I like to photograph touch, eye contact, humour etc. I think each of these (and more, of course) can make an image.

-My clients often tell me that I seem to capture the very essence of people’s personalities, and of that I’m very proud.
+My clients often tell me that I seem to capture the very essence of people’s personalities, and of that, I’m very proud.
 Outside of wedding photography, I spend a lot of time shooting on the streets and shooting social documentaries.
 Not necessarily for commercial gain, but, to be totally honest, because I enjoy it.
 I enjoy photography and I enjoy people watching.

-When Agata and Robert approached me to see if I would document perhaps the most precious of moments; the birth photography of their daughter, I of course jumped at the chance.
+When Agata and Robert approached me to see if I would document perhaps the most precious of moments; the birth photography of their daughter, I, of course, jumped at the chance.

 Agata is a very accomplished lifestyle photographer herself (check her site out, she’s awesome) and I was honoured and humbled really I guess to be there when their beautiful baby girl, Maja made her entrance to this world.

 Below is a slideshow of the story of Maja’s birth.
 It’s best to view full screen, with the sound up a little.
 I hope you like it.
-Below that are couple of the colour stills from the birth photography, all shot with a Fujifilm X100S, that form the documentary of the very first moment that Maja was born.
+Below that are a couple of the colour stills from the birth photography, all shot with a Fujifilm X100S, that form the documentary of the very first moment that Maja was born.

 We’re home at last (got back yesterday) and Maja is sleeping so I have a moment to sit down and write.